All Products

 In the preceding command, Z:\ is the mount path of the file system on the compute node.

-• Solution 1: Configure the nconnect parameter to increase the throughput of a single ECS instance to access NAS
+• Solution 1: Configure the `nconnect` parameter to increase the throughput of a single ECS instance accessing NAS

-The nconnect parameter is an option for mounting an NFS file system on a Linux ECS instance.
-You can use this parameter to establish more TCP connections between the NFS client and the ECS instance to increase the throughput.
-The test indicates that the nconnect parameter can increase the throughput of a single ECS instance to access NAS by 3 to 6 times, reaching 3 GB/s.
+The nconnect parameter is an option for mounting an NFS file system on a Linux client.
+Use this parameter to establish more TCP connections between the client and the server to increase throughput.
+Tests indicate that the nconnect parameter can increase the throughput of a single ECS instance accessing NAS by 3 to 6 times, up to 3 GB/s.

-Multiple concurrent reads and writes are performed on a single ECS instance (more than 16 concurrent reads and writes).
+Multiple concurrent I/O read and write operations are performed on a single ECS instance (more than 16 concurrent operations).

 Prerequisites